Kinto/kinto/docs/tutorial.rst

 data field you had for this record.

-Let's try to modify the record using an obsolete value of ``ETag`` (obtained while we fetched the collection):
+Let's try to modify the record using an obsolete value of ``ETag`` (obtained while we fetched the collection earlier, which we asked you to keep note of):

 .. code-block:: http